xivic-homium/ethereum.rb/README.md

 # EvmClient

-Ethereum Client is a clone of [ethereum.rb](https://github.com/EthWorks/ethereum.rb), with less bugs and more features.
+Ethereum Virtual Machine Client is a clone of [ethereum.rb](https://github.com/EthWorks/ethereum.rb), with less bugs and more features.

 ## What's new